Membership of the Board of Governors

 1st Term of Office

-Elaine graduated from Cambridge University with an MA CANTAB in Medical Sciences and entered the business world, qualifying as a Chartered Accountant ACA 3 years later.
+Elaine Siew graduated from the University of Cambridge with an MA (CANTAB) in Medical Sciences and entered the business world, qualifying as a Chartered Accountant ACA three years later.
 After a short stint as an auditor, she moved into corporate finance, specialising in advising management teams in Management Buy-Outs and Buy-Ins.
 During this period, she established herself as a deal originator and doer, structuring and obtaining funding from numerous banks and venture capitalist.
 In 1998, she became Corporate Finance Partner in Robson Rhodes.

 In 2004, after the birth of her two sons, she left the corporate finance world and joined a client as Finance Director.
 This was the start of her journey at gbpartnerships.
 As Finance Director, she raised over £300m of project finance, funding the development of 36 medical centres.